0xPolygonID/docs/docs/web-wallet.md

 3. **Creating Identity and Accessing Credentials**: Next, the user selects 'Sign Message' to create a derived identity wallet and retrieve the encrypted credentials associated with their Ethereum wallet via the cloud storage.
 4. **Claiming the Credential**: If the user hasn't previously claimed the credential required by the verifier’s request, they proceed by clicking 'Claim Credential' and complete the issuance process (a face scan in this scenario) to claim the credential via the embedded issuance.
 5. **Proof Generation**: Once the user owns the credential, they can select 'Verify,' triggering the generation of the zk-proof.
 This proof is then shared with the verifier application for off-chain verification or submitted to the smart contract for on-chain verification.
 6. **Requesting Mobile Verification**: Alternatively, the user can click the “Verify from Mobile” button to start the verification from a mobile device.
-A QR code will be presented, which the user scans using the Polygon ID App (where they have already claimed the credential).
+A QR code will be presented, which the user scans using the optimism ID App (where they have already claimed the credential).
 This initiates proof generation and begins the verification process.
 7. **Verification Completion**: The user finally clicks the ‘Continue’ button, upon which they are redirected to the application where the verification can be completed and the application flow can continue.

 :::note